Learning Generative Models for Lumped Rainfall-Runoff Modeling: Numerical Experiments and Results

-The experiment results show that it is possible to learn a generative model of hydrological model instances from data such that, by sampling from its parameter space (i.e., latent vector space), model instances that resemble real-world catchment functions can be produced.
-In contrast to conventional lumped model classes, the generative models are automatically learned from data without using specific hydrological knowledge.
-Thus, this study proposes a purely data-driven approach for the easy generation of meaningful hydrological model instances.
-Note that in contrast to many current studies, no catchment attributes are required to generate a model instance.
+The experimental results demonstrate that it is feasible to develop a general or generative hydrological model directly from catchment climate forcing and discharge data.
+By sampling from its parameter space, specifically the latent variable space, we can create discharge prediction models that produce discharge time series that resemble real-world catchments.
+Unlike conventional process-based lumped models, generative models are automatically learned from data without relying on specific hydrological knowledge or assumptions about catchment processes.
+Thus, this study introduces a data-driven approach to defining meaningful streamflow prediction models.
+Notably, unlike many current deep learning-based regional modeling studies, this approach does not require catchment attributes to define a model.

-The model instances generated by the generative model were found to have comparable performance to those learned directly from the data using deep learning methods (i.e., the discriminative modeling approach), but with much less effort.
-To create to model instance for a catchment, the generative modeling approach requires only the estimation of a few parameters using a generic model calibration algorithm, while the discriminative modeling approach requires the learning of many more parameters (e.g., tens of thousands).
-Given a limited amount of data, reducing the number of trainable parameters in a numerical model may alleviate the overfitting problem.
-However, a formal verification of this assumption is needed.
+The generative model demonstrated predictive performance in out-of-sample testing scenarios comparable to models learned directly from data using deep learning methods (applied in in-sample testing or regional modeling scenarios), but with significantly less effort.
+Building a discharge prediction model for a catchment using the generative approach requires only the estimation of a few parameters (i.e., the latent variable value) using a generic calibration algorithm.
+In contrast, direct learning approaches require learning many more parameters, often tens of thousands.
+Reducing the number of trainable parameters in a model can potentially help mitigate overfitting, especially when data are limited.
+However, this assumption requires formal verification.